abyssability/dmenu-manager/README.md

 For more information, please refer to <https://unlicense.org/>.

 ## Contribution
-Any contribution intentionally submitted by you for inclusion in the software shall be unlicensed without any additional terms or conditions.
+Any contribution intentionally submitted for inclusion in the software shall be unlicensed without any terms or conditions.